devituz/devit-laravel/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Devit via [devit.uz@gmail.com](mailto:devit.uz@gmail.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Devit via [shohbozbek.uz24@gmail.com](mailto:shohbozbek.uz24@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://devit.uz/licenses/devit-laravel).
+The Devit-laravel framework is open-sourced software licensed under the [MIT license](https://devit.uz/licenses/devit-laravel).